zdelrosario/data-science-curriculum/curriculum.md

 ## (Visualization)

 Core
-- State the basic components of the *grammar of graphics*: geometry, aesthetics, theme, layers
+- State and use the basic components of the *grammar of graphics*:
+  - geometry
+  - aesthetics
+  - theme
+  - layers (e-vis04-scatterplot)
 - Create
   - bar charts (e-vis01-bar-charts)
   - histograms (e-vis02-histograms)